27 Branch Rename FAQs

 .
 Maintainers and collaborators will be responsible for

-updating the local and cloud copies of their repositories.
+updating local and cloud repository clones.

 27.4 What do I need to change?